 —Direct cremation.
 The body is cremated shortly after death, without embalming, viewing or visitation.
 Often an inexpensive alternative container is used, rather than a casket.
 The ashes may be kept, buried or scattered, eliminating the need for an expensive burial vault or full-size plot.
 The cost could be as low as $800.

 —Direct (immediate) burial.
-By eliminating embalming, viewing and visitation, the family can save thousands of dollars over a regular funeral.
+By eliminating embalming, viewing and visitation, the family can save thousands of dollars over a full service funeral.
 Using an alternative container or plain casket can save thousands more.
 The burial vault, cemetery plot, and interment fees would be the most expensive component; expect to pay $2,500 or more.

 —Whole body donation.
 Donating your body to a local medical school for research is often free, or involves a minimal charge to transport the body.
 The donor must complete the necessary paperwork ahead of time; the family cannot do so after death.
 Some medical conditions could disqualify a donor, be sure to check.
 Cremated remains are usually returned to the family within two years.
 Check here for some options.

 —Home funeral.
 All but nine states allow the family to complete the entire funeral process by themselves without hiring a funeral home.
 This includes everything from filing paperwork to caring for and transporting the body.
 (All states allow the family to keep the person at home if death occurred there, to prepare the body, and to hold a private vigil before calling the funeral home for removal.)
 The cost for this type of funeral would be minimal, and many find this a meaningful way to say good-bye to a loved one.
 The book, Final Rights: Reclaiming the American Way of Death, has more details.

 Prices can vary dramatically among funeral homes for the very same items and services.
 If your local Funeral Consumers Alliance has conducted a price survey, check for an affordable provider for your chosen arrangement.
 Or look online or in the phone book, and call several funeral homes to get their prices.
 Spending some time comparing prices could save you thousands of dollars.